 Associate Director of Patient-Derived Cancer Models, Research Professor

-Dr. Qiang’s research focuses on developing clinically relevant and molecularly profiled patient-derived xenograft (PDX) tumor models and 3D tumor spheroid/organoid cultures that cover a wide variety of human cancer types including solid tumors and hematologic malignancy.
+Wenan Qiang, PhD, focuses his research on developing clinically relevant and molecularly profiled patient-derived xenograft (PDX) tumor models and 3D tumor spheroid/organoid cultures that cover a wide variety of human cancer types including solid tumors and hematologic malignancy.
 He received an MD from Yan’an University, his PhD from Peking Union Medical College, Beijing, and did his postdoctoral research at the University of Cincinnati.